-Unlike bread flour which is made from only the central part of the wheat grain known as the endosperm, whole wheat flour is milled from the whole grain, including in it the bran and germ.
+Unlike bread flour, which is made from only the central part of the wheat grain known as the endosperm, whole wheat flour is milled from the whole grain, including the bran and germ.

 These elements are highly nutritious, containing large quantities of fiber and minerals such as iron and zinc.
 It is therefore used in place of bread flour wholly or in part to increase the nutritional content of a loaf.

 It gives a more complex flavor to bread, less sweet than white bread flour.

 The bran in whole wheat flour cuts through the gluten network in a dough during mixing, leading to less volume and a heavier, denser loaf.